akhilnashaboina/looker-sales-dashboard/README.md

 ---

 ## Dataset Description
 Each row represents a single sales transaction from the year 2023.
+The dataset is synthetic and created for learning and portfolio purposes only.

 ### Key Columns
 - **Product_ID**: Unique identifier for each product